inferno-framework/inferno-framework.github.io/docs/getting-started/repo-layout-and-organization.md

 layout: docs
 ---
 ## Template Layout
-After cloning the [template repository](https://github.com/inferno-framework/inferno-template), you will have a directory structure that looks something like this:
+After cloning the [Inferno Template](https://github.com/inferno-framework/inferno-template) repository, you will have a directory structure that looks something like this:
 ```
 ├── Dockerfile